decision-labs/spacialdb-devcenter/pages/Layers-API.md

-SpacialDB provides a very convenient and highly optimised JSON and JSONP [[REST API | api_v1]] for accessing you spatial data.
+SpacialDB provides a very convenient and highly optimised JSON and JSONP [[REST API | Layers API v1 Documentation]] for accessing you spatial data.
 This is done via the SpacialDB standard schema.
 We recomment reading the following

 ## Articles